Dave Berry (presenter): Radio

 Berry has won the Radio Academy Gold Award for Breakfast Show of the Year and is a two-time winner of the TRIC Award for Best Radio/ Digital Radio Programme.

 In April 2017, Berry left Capital and subsequently has been replaced on the Capital Breakfast (London) show by Roman Kemp.
 He began presenting 4-7pm on Absolute Radio from 2 October 2017 with his co-host Matt Dyson.
 Berry also presented a 7-10pm show on Absolute Radio's sister station Absolute Radio 90s every Monday-Thursday.
 In March 2018, it was confirmed that Berry would replace Christian O'Connell as the host of the Absolute Radio Breakfast Show.
 Berry began presenting the Absolute Radio Breakfast Show on 4 June 2018 where he was joined by Dyson and the show's newsreaders Glenn Moore and Emma Jones.
 As of October 2019, The Dave Berry Breakfast Show had 2.2 million listeners, a record for the station.

 Podcasts

 Berry's show on Absolute Radio is also released daily as a podcast under the title The Dave Berry Breakfast Show.

 In 2019, Berry launched the podcast Dave Berry's DadPod for Bauer Media Group, discussing the topic of parenthood with guests including John Thomson, Rob Beckett and Emma Willis.
 The first series of 6 episodes premiered in October 2019, and was selected as a UK Pick of the Month by Spotify.

 Berry has also appeared regularly on the Empire podcast.

 Journalism

-Berry regularly contributes to The Guardian, and began regularly blogging for the news website Huffington Post UK in July 2012.
+Berry regularly contributes to The Guardian, and contributed to HuffPost in July 2012 and again in 2016-2017.
 He has also contributed to The Daily Telegraph, Q, and Empire.